13

 Mr. Malhotra's hand intercepted mine, holding it mid air.

 He stopped me.
-His fingers wrapped around mine— not tight, not sudden, just... decisive.
-He didn’t say a word.
+His fingers wrapped around mine decisively.
+He didn't say a word.
 Just guided my hand away from the shopkeeper and back onto the counter, like placing glass down softly.

-And then, without looking at me, he slipped his fingers over mine.
-Slowly.
-Gently.
+And then, without looking at me, he slipped his fingers over mine, slowly and gently.

 And it came off.

-I stared at him.
-He didn’t meet my eyes.
-His expression stayed the same— still, unreadable.
+I stared at him, he didn't meet my eyes, his expression stayed the same, still and unreadable.

 And then-